 In the mid to late 90’s I was teaching new immigrants to Canada, downtown Toronto.
 It was a government program and all new immigrants with lower level language fluency would get paid for up to a year, if they regularly attended language lessons.
 I’ve written previously about this, here.

 It was a great time.
-Friday potluck dinners with dishes from every corner of the globe (I mention this first, since I’m such a gourmande).
-Bright-eyed, enthusiastic adult students that were like little lost puppies and us teachers, their new Canadian step mother or father.
-Often, us teachers were their first friend, the first Canadian they got to know well.
+Friday potluck dinners with dishes from every corner of the globe (I mention this first since I’m such a gourmand).
+Bright-eyed, enthusiastic adult students that were like little lost puppies and us teachers, their new Canadian stepmother or father.
+Often, us teachers were their first friends, the first Canadian they got to know well.